grimm-co/killerbeez/README.md

 running it on a test program from our corpus.

 ```
-# assuming that you're in the same directory as the above commands
+# assuming that you're in the same directory as above ($WORKDIR/build)
-# ($WORKDIR/build)
 cd ../build/killerbeez/
 ./fuzzer file return_code honggfuzz -n 20 \
 	-sf /bin/bash -d '{"path":"../../killerbeez/corpus/test/test-linux","arguments":"@@"}'